 By observing the workings of the human mind and how it creates suffering, the early Buddhist teachers were very much like psychologists, determined to understand how people create their own suffering through desires and attachment to worldly things.
-They recognized the ways in which the mind creates feelings of separation by seeing world in dualistic ways, rather than with a sense of unity or wholeness.
+They recognized the ways in which the mind creates feelings of separation by seeing the world in dualistic ways, rather than with a sense of unity and wholeness.

-Without relying on dogma or philosophy, but rather on the evidence of their own experience, they wanted to understand the human mind through spiritual eyes.
+Without relying on dogma or philosophy, but rather on the evidence of their own experience, the ancients wanted to understand the human mind through spiritual eyes.
 By relying on what they knew to be true through personal evidence, Buddhist teachers can be considered “scientific,” with daily life being the experiment explored in the laboratory of the mind.

 From this experience - and the teachings that subsequently arose from it - Buddhism tells us the ways to behave in order to relieve suffering.
 Through stories and poetic expression, it paints a portrait of how we should orient our state of mind, as in this example from the Dhammapada: